Language: EN

 History of the ESP8266

-Without going into much depth, the history of the ESP8266 and its superior brother ESP32 begins in August 2014 with the appearance of the ESP01 modules from the manufacturer AI-Thinker.
+Without going too deep, the history of the ESP8266 and its superior sibling ESP32 begins in August 2014 with the appearance of the ESP01 modules from the manufacturer AI-Thinker.

-At that time, the way to communicate with the ESP8266 was through AT modules, the documentation was scarce and in Chinese, and the SDK was complex and not very accessible, so its usefulness was still limited.
-But that did not prevent its potential from being seen and the community and different manufacturers began to work actively on it.
+At that time, the way to communicate with the ESP8266 was through AT modules, documentation was scarce and in Chinese, and the SDK was complex and not very accessible, which limited its utility.
+But that did not prevent its potential from being recognized, and the community and various manufacturers began to work actively on it.

-Another important milestone was the appearance of the NodeMCU firmware, which also gives its name to a development board.
+Another significant milestone was the emergence of the NodeMCU firmware, which also names a development board.
 This firmware allowed programming the ESP8266 with LUA, a semi-compiled language based on C and Perl.

 The community’s work continued generating documentation, tutorials, and tools.
-This led to the next big milestone, the release by the community of alternative Open Source SDKs for the ESP8266 based on the GCC toolchain.
+Thus, we reached the next great milestone, the release by the community of Open Source alternative SDKs for the ESP8266 based on the GCC toolchain.

 This allowed programming with the Arduino environment using the ESP8266 Arduino Core.
-This was the definitive catapult for the ESP8266 in the maker sector, and it allowed it to benefit from the support of the huge community of Arduino enthusiasts.
+This was the definitive catapult for the ESP8266 in the maker sector, enabling it to benefit from the support of the vast community of Arduino enthusiasts.

-Espressif reacted (or saw the potential, or decided to support the community) and generated new SDKs with a license similar to MIT, which in a way provided support to the user community.
+Espressif reacted (or saw the potential, or decided to support the community) and created new SDKs with a license similar to MIT, which in some way provided support to the user community.

-Since then, a large number of manufacturers have generated development boards that integrate the ESP8266.
+Since then, a large number of manufacturers have produced development boards that integrate the ESP8266.
 Some of the most famous, among others, are the NodeMCU and the WeMos, both with different variants.
-We will be seeing these boards soon.
+We will be looking at these boards soon.

-We also have different SDKs and firmwares available, which allow programming the modules with ESP8266 in different languages.
-Thus, we have MicroPython (Python language), ESPruino (Javascript), ESP-OPEN-ROT (based on FreeRTOS) or Mongoose OS, among other options.
-We will also see them soon.
+We also have different SDKs and firmware available, which allow programming ESP8266 modules in various languages.
+Thus, we have MicroPython (Python language), ESPruino (Javascript), ESP-OPEN-ROT (based on FreeRTOS), or Mongoose OS, among other options.
+We will also see this soon.

-In September 2016, the ESP32 was released, a much superior model that solved some shortcomings of the ESP8266.
-It has a slightly higher price but, if the ESP8266 is powerful and interesting, the ESP32 is directly a powerhouse.
-Support and documentation for the ESP32 are still inferior, but growing rapidly.
-We will see the ESP32 and its features in future entries.
+In September 2016, the ESP32 was launched, a much superior model that addressed some of the shortcomings of the ESP8266.
+It has a slightly higher price, but if the ESP8266 is powerful and interesting, the ESP32 is directly a powerhouse.
+Support and documentation for the ESP32 are still inferior, but it is growing rapidly.
+We will see the ESP32 and its features in future posts.

 Types of modules with ESP8266

 There are different modules that integrate the ESP8266 SoC.
-The main characteristics of these modules are similar and, basically, they differ in the available Flash memory and their physical form, which in turn conditions the number of GPIO pins they have accessible.
+The main characteristics of these modules are similar and are basically distinguished by the available Flash memory and their physical form, which in turn affects the number of accessible GPIO pins.

-In some boards (the fewest) the GPIOs are pin-shaped, so it is possible to solder a cable, or connect a terminal.
-But in most cases, the modules are “half-pin” shaped, as they are intended to be integrated (soldered) on PCBs or development boards.
+In some boards (the few), GPIOs are pin-shaped, so it is possible to solder a wire or connect a terminal.
+But in most cases, the modules have a “half-pin” shape, as they are designed to be integrated (soldered) onto PCBs or development boards.

 esp8266-modulos

-To put it simply, by a large margin the most common modules are the ESP01 and the ESP12/ESP12E.
-The rest are quite rare.
+To make it easy, in summary, by far the most common modules are the ESP01 and the ESP12/ESP12E.
+The rest are quite uncommon.

-The ESP01 is very popular for being the first to appear, for its small size and reduced price.
-It is often used to provide connectivity to an Arduino-based solution (act as a “Wifi shield”) as we saw in this post.
-Although it can also be used for developments that require few GPIOs (it only has 2 available).
+The ESP01 is very popular for being the first to appear, for its small size and low price.
+It is often used to provide connectivity to an Arduino-based solution (acting as a “WiFi shield”) as we saw in this post.
+However, it can also be used for developments that require few GPIOs (it only has 2 available).

 esp01